-PassHub considers a password to be weak if it is shorter than 8 characters or it is in the list of the most frequently used passwords.
+PassHub considers a password to be weak if it is shorter than 8 characters or it is on the list of the most frequently used passwords.

 PassHub follows the latest NIST 800-63B document on password security.
-The National Institute of Standards and Technology (NIST) is probably the most authoritative and reputable source of cybersecurity recommendations.
+The National Institute of Standards and Technology (NIST) is one of the most authoritative and reputable sources of cybersecurity recommendations.

 NIST password requirements are as follows:

-minimal length is 8 symbols; in some special cases even 6-digit sequences may be enough
+Minimal length of 8 symbols; in some special cases even 6-digit sequences may be enough

-user passwords should be checked against a black list of the most frequently used passwords, say, “12345678”, “administrator”, “iloveyou”, “passw0rd” and alike
+User passwords should be checked against the black list of the most frequently used passwords, say, “12345678”, “administrator”, “iloveyou”, “passw0rd” and alike

 Spaces are allowed in passwords, with consecutive spaces are counted as a single character.

 Basically, that is all.
-No requirements for upper/lowercase, digits, or special symbols.
-No need to periodically change passwords.
+There are no requirements for upper/lowercase letters, digits, or special symbols.
+There is also no suggestion to periodically change passwords.

-your password should include lower- and upper-case letters, numbers, and special symbols, be at list 10 characters long and periodically changed
+Your password should include lower- and upper-case letters, numbers, and special symbols, be at least 10 characters long, and periodically changed

 Initially, the only threat model taken into account was password guessing or brute force attack.
-In real life, more effective ways exist to find a user password.
+In real life, more effective ways exist to steal a user's password.